I-am-PUID-0/DUMB_docs/docs/deployment/wsl.md

 title: Deploy with WSL
 ---

-## 🖥️ Deploying DMB on Windows Setup Guide (Docker/WSL)
+## 🖥️ Deploying DUMB on Windows Setup Guide (Docker/WSL)

 !!! warning "Docker Desktop"
     Ensure that Docker Desktop is not installed; if so, uninstall and reboot before proceeding.

-This guide will walk you through setting up DMB on a Windows system using a **lightweight Docker + WSL2 setup**, without relying on Docker Desktop.
+This guide will walk you through setting up DUMB on a Windows system using a **lightweight Docker + WSL2 setup**, without relying on Docker Desktop.

 ----